| |

 When people lie for you, they don't comply for your sake.
 They

-comply for their own sake because they don't want negative
+comply for their own sake because they don't want the negative

 consequences from not lying.